TheLandfill/cherry/README.md

-# I Don't Have a Name
+# Cherry

 I don't know what to call this, but it's basically everything I need to implement working finite fields.
+If anyone can think of a better name, let me know.

 ## Setup

 It's a header-only library, so the steps are trivial.

 1. Download the repository or just the [include directory](include/).
-1. Include what you need or just `#include "include/gf.hpp"`.
+1. Include what you need or just `#include "gf.hpp"`.

 ## Use